What is the price range for your tiny houses on wheels?

 Can you deliver a tiny house?

-If your tiny house is oversize (10′ wide rather than the standard 8 1/2′ wide), we can still deliver it in the northeast.
-Delivery prices will be higher as we need to procure an oversize permit for every state it travels to.
+If your tiny house is an oversize Park Model, we can still deliver it in the northeast.
+Delivery prices will be higher as an oversize permit is required for each state it travels through.

 Do you offer site work?